signalpoint/jDrupal/README.md

 jDrupal
 =======

-An pure JavaScript library for a RESTful Drupal website.
+A pure JavaScript library for a RESTful Drupal website.

 ```
 node_load(123, {